Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-\subsubsection{$S_3$ Symmetry}
+\subsubsection{$S_3$ symmetry}

-Now we consider the $S_3$ extension.
-Since $H^4(S_3, \text{U}(1))=0$, there is no obstruction to extension.
-There are six sectors $\mathcal{C}_\mathbf{g}$ where $\mathbf{g}\in S_3$.
-From our previous discussions we can write down all fusion rules within each sector.
-The fusion rules between the $(12), (23), (13)$ sectors can also be written down rather straightforwardly:
+We now consider the full $G=S_3$ extension, which has six defect sectors $\mathcal{C}_\mathbf{g}$, where $\mathbf{g}\in S_3$.
+From the analysis in the previous subsections, we can write down all fusion rules between charges within a sector, so we only need to determine the fusion between different sectors.